-Plaintiffs take issue with the use of an identification number for absentee ballot applications.
-[Doc.
-1, ¶¶ 177-181, 244].
-The General Assembly explained that the prior signature-matching process was subjective and challenged by both Democratic and Republican groups.
+Plaintiffs take issue with the use of an identification number for absentee ballot applications.6 [Doc.
+83, ¶¶ 249-254].7 The General Assembly explained that the prior signature-matching process was subjective and challenged by both Democratic and Republican groups.
 Ex.
 A at 4:73-75.
 The SB 202 process is objective and includes safeguards for voters who lack identification.
 Ex.
 A at 38:949-39:956; 51:1297-52:1305.
-Plaintiffs allege that there is a disproportionate impact on minority voters, [Doc.
-1, ¶¶ 206-210], but the Eleventh Circuit and Supreme Court have already determined there is no unconstitutional burden on the right to vote by requiring photo identification.
-Crawford, 553 U.S. at 181; Greater Birmingham Min., 992 F.3d at 1320.
+Plaintiffs allege that there is a disproportionate impact on minority and disabled voters based on rates of usage of absentee voting in one election cycle, [Doc.
+83, \P 278-285], apparently wrongly assuming that a photo ID is required to vote absentee, but the Eleventh Circuit and Supreme Court have already determined there is no unconstitutional burden on the right to vote by requiring photo identification.
+Crawford, 553 U.S. at 181; GBM, 992 F.3d at 1320.
 Thus, even if there is a slight burden, it is more than justified by the state's regulatory interests.
 SB 202's verification requirement closely matches the voter-identification requirements of federal law when registering to vote by mail, which Plaintiffs do not challenge.
 See 52 U.S.C.S. § 21083(b)(2).